District Goals

 b.
 Continue to work towards a $50,000 starting teacher salary.

-d.
-Keeping tuition support from state spending towards teacher salaries/benefits at 62% or higher.
+c.
+Keeping tuition support from state spending towards teacher salaries/benefits at 65% or higher.

 5. Examine fringe benefit costs and ways of providing greater incentives to GCSC employees.